 Why does East Cambridgeshire District Council need to process personal data?

 East Cambridgeshire District Council needs to process data during the recruitment process and to make offers of employment to each successful candidate.
-It also needs to process your data to enter into a contract with you.
-In some cases, we need to process data to ensure that it is complying with its legal obligations.
-For example, it is required to check a successful applicant's eligibility to work in the UK before employment starts.
+We also needs to process your data to enter into a contract with you.
+In some cases, we need to process data to ensure that we are complying with our legal obligations.
+For example, we are required to check a successful applicant's eligibility to work in the UK before employment starts.

 East Cambridgeshire District Council has a legitimate interest in processing personal data during the recruitment process and for keeping records of the process.